 The Commune team recently celebrated their 10th anniversary, publishing the beautiful coffee table book, Commune: Designed in California.
 The photos show scenes from individual homes (including the homes of each founder) and commercial spaces like the ACE hotels, and several restaurants and boutiques.
 It also showcases some of their collaborative work in furniture, tile, linens, and ceramics.

-I’m continually inspired and admiring of their commitment to excellence… Purchase (and love) a copy of the new Commune book from our online store today.
+I’m continually inspired and admiring of their commitment to excellence… Purchase (and love) a copy of the new Commune book here.